Saturday, November 23, 2024

 I also found this finished quilt in the closet, in the To Be Mended pile.
 It's a friendship quilt I made in 1986.
 Instead of binding, I brought the backing around to the front and stitched it down, and some of it had come loose.

 Prior to 1986, I was a self taught quilter and honestly not a very good one.
 My first class was at the Village Sewing Shoppe in Lebanon, Ohio, with Nedra Whittington, who signed the greenish block above.
 Nedra was seriously old school.
 We cut scraps with templates and scissors, pieced by hand, and quilted by hand.
 I learned so much!
-It took me three years to finish the class quilt, but I ran this little wall hanging up by hand in the meantime, and got my quilt club friends to sign it.
+It took me three years to finish the class quilt, but I ran this little wall hanging up by machine in the meantime, and got my quilt club friends to sign it.

 Amy, my eldest child, wanted to sign a block too, so of course my son and youngest daughter also wanted their names on the little quilt.
 Amy, at age 7, signed their names as well as her own, since the younger ones were 4 and 2.
 I love that I have all their names in Amy's handwriting on the blocks.